ferraroroberto/reporting/notion/README.md

 2. Add field mappings in `update_field_mapping_*` objects
 3. Ensure Supabase tables have the required columns

+### Database Discovery Workflow

+1. Run `notion_database_list.py` to discover new databases
+2. Review and edit `notion_database_list.json` to set replication flags
+3. Use `notion_database_structure.py` to analyze new database schemas
+4. Run `notion_database_relations.py` to identify relationships
+5. Execute `notion_supabase_sync.py` to sync data
+6. Use `notion_unify_data.py` to consolidate related data

-## License
+## 📄 License

 This project is part of the automation suite for personal/business use.

-## Support
+## 🆘 Support

 For issues or questions, please check the logs first and ensure all configuration files are properly set up.
+The comprehensive logging system provides detailed information for troubleshooting.